External Ids for SLN Gene

 GeneCards Summary for SLN Gene

 SLN (Sarcolipin) is a Protein Coding gene.
 Diseases associated with SLN include Familial Atrial Fibrillation.
-Among its related pathways are Cardiac conduction and Ion channel transport.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include ATPase binding and enzyme regulator activity.

 UniProtKB/Swiss-Prot for SLN Gene

 Reversibly inhibits the activity of ATP2A1 in sarcoplasmic reticulum by decreasing the apparent affinity of the ATPase for Ca(2+).
 Modulates calcium re-uptake during muscle relaxation and plays an important role in calcium homeostasis in muscle.
 Required for muscle-based, non-shivering thermogenesis (By similarity).